cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Definition: a long deep track made by the repeated passage of the wheels of vehicles.
 | Definition: a habit or pattern of behavior that has become dull and unproductive but is hard to change.
 | Usage: The administration was stuck in a rut and losing the direction.
 |
-| subsume
-| Definition: include or absorb (something) in something else.
-| Usage: Most of these phenomena can be subsumed into two categories.
-|
 | orthodox
 | Definition: (especially of beliefs or behavior) generally accepted or approved of; following generally accepted beliefs.